Tinbergen Institute Master of Philosophy in Economics

 Read more about: Application Research Master in Economics

-Tinbergen Institute offers one MPhil program with three specialisations (tracks): one in economics, one in econometrics and one in finance.
-The finance track s sponsored by the Duisenberg school of finance.
+Tinbergen Institute offers one research programme with three specialisations (tracks): one in economics, one in econometrics and one in finance.
+The finance track is sponsored by the Duisenberg school of finance.
 The three tracks have the same structure, institutions and regulations.
 All tracks provide access to a three-year PhD track.

 |Master specialisation (track)||Full-time||Part-time|